microsoft/fast/packages/web-components/fast-foundation/src/tooltip/tooltip.spec.md

 *Properties:*
 - `anchorElement` - Holds a reference to the HTMLElement currently being used as the anchor.
 Can be set directly or be populated by setting the anchor attribute.

+- `viewportElement` - Holds a reference to the HTMLElement currently being used as the viewport.
+Can be set directly or be populated by setting the 'viewport' attribute.

 *Slots:*
 - `default`